← Back to about

 From campus to global

 The New York chapter coincided with Pangea's biggest strategic shift.
-We moved from being a campus-oriented marketplace — college students hiring college students — to a professionally oriented fractional marketplace focused on AI-native talent.
-The users we wanted to serve weren't undergrads anymore; they were experienced professionals building with new tools, and there were more of them in cities like New York than on college campuses.
+We moved from being a campus-oriented marketplace to a professionally oriented fractional marketplace focused on AI-native talent.
 The platform expanded to talent in over 150 countries.
 It was a fundamentally different business than what we'd started with in that Brown accelerator, but the core thesis was the same: connect great people with great work, and make the process as frictionless as possible.

 Starting founder communities

-New York has an incredible density of founders, but that density can actually work against you.
-The community gets diluted.
-There are thousands of people in the very early stages of building something, and finding the ones who've raised venture funding, gone through programs like YC, have real customers and revenue and serious ambitions — that takes effort.
 My friends Akash and Mike and I saw an opportunity to cultivate something more intentional.
-We started the NYC Founders Club as a curated community of founders we genuinely wanted to spend time with — people operating at a similar level, focused on real-life connection rather than another Slack group.
+We started the NYC Founders Club as a curated community of founders we genuinely wanted to spend time with.
 We built it to our own tastes and standards: intimate dinners, meaningful collisions, a space where ambitious people could be honest with each other.
 It turned into something I care about as much as Pangea.